Free temporary Hungary phone number to receive SMS online (+36)

 Why not a burner SIM, VoIP, or eSIM?

 People often reach for one of these first.
-Each has a catch that makes it slower or pricier than a temporary line for a one-off code.
+Each has a catch that makes it slower or pricier than a temporary number for a one-off code.

 A burner SIM from telekom or yettel